 The gravels in conglomerates at both outcrops range in size from a grain of sand to a golf ball.
 Some are angular, but many are rounded.

 “The shapes tell you they were transported and the sizes tell you they couldn’t be transported by wind.
-They were transported by water flow,” said Curiosity science co-investigator Rebecca Williams of the Planetary Science Institute in Tucson, Ariz.
+They were transported by water flow,” said Curiosity science co-investigator Rebecca Williams of the Planetary Science Institute in Tucson, Arizona.